 UW Castalia MFA Program Presents: Monthly Readings

-Join Hugo House in welcoming back Castalia—University of Washington MFA program's monthly reading series featuring graduate students, faculty, and alumni.
+Hugo House welcomes back Castalia—University of Washington MFA program's monthly reading series featuring graduate students, faculty, and alumni.
 Showcasing published and unpublished drafts of work by authors from a variety of disciplines, professional backgrounds, and age demographics, Castalia offers authors a platform for community reading while putting their work in conversation with other voices, styles, concerns, and identities.
-The first half of the reading typically features three student authors, and the second half one alum and one faculty member.

 This event features readings from Jessica Rae Bergamino, David Nikki Crouse, Usama Lali, Martha Ryan, and Anthony Warnke.

 DAVID NIKKI CROUSE is author of the short story collections The Man Back There, winner of the Mary McCarthy Award in Short Fiction, Copy Cats, winner of the Flannery O’Connor Award, and the forthcoming I’m Here: Alaska Stories.
 Their collection of novellas, Trouble Will Save You, was published recently by the University of Colorado Press.
 They have also written horror comic books for Dark Horse Publishing and a graphic novel about a trans superheroine.
 Nikki is the S. Wilson and Grace M. Pollock Endowed Professor in Creative Writing at the University of Washington-Seattle, where they direct the MFA Program.

 JESSICA RAE BERGAMINO is the author of UNMANNED, winner of Noemi Press' Poetry Prize, as well as chapbooks from dancing girl press and Sundress Publications.
 Once she files some paperwork, she'll hold a PhD in Literature and Creative Writing from the University of Utah.
 These days, she calls Seattle home.